Sarah: Adding numerical values

 There are different ways to define numerical values for a parameter: they can just be added in the parameter file as described in sec.~\ref{parameterFile} or the values from a LesHouches spectrum file can be used.
 To read automatically a LesHouches file when evaluating the command \verb"Start", add

 to the model file.
-The spectrum file must be in the same directory as the model file. \\ It is also possible to read a spectrum file afterwards by the command
+The spectrum file must be in the same directory as the model file. \\ It is also possible to read a spectrum file afterwards via the command